 1. What is the problem you want to address?
 Based on the problem you've identified, what is the overall goal that you're working towards that social media will be used for?
 (Be specific on what success will look like.)
-Have you spoken with the population you serve to understand what they see as the key problem? ☐ Yes☐ No => Be sure to check that your problem selection aligns with your audience's priorities. a) At the individual level? (e.g., knowledge, attitudes, self-efficacy, perceived social norms)lt's not connected to the overall strategy b) At the interpersonal level? (e.g., influence of friends and family, social support) What are the factors that contribute to the problem?
+3. Have you done a needs assessment with the population you serve to understand what they see as the key problem? ☐ Yes☐ No => Be sure to check that your problem selection aligns with your audience's priorities. a) At the individual level? (e.g., knowledge, attitudes, self-efficacy, perceived social norms)It's not connected to the overall strategy b) At the interpersonal level? (e.g., influence of friends and family, social support) What are the factors that contribute to the problem?